How Irving Penn ‘changed the way people saw the world’

 He’d go on to photograph 163 Vogue covers in all, among the most famous that from 1950 of Jean Patchett, one of the leading fashion models of the time.
 Penn referred to her as the ‘young, American goddess [of] couture’.
 There’s a classical symmetry to the composition, broken only by Patchett’s bold, sideways glance.

-‘The shots he took for Vogue are amongst those which fetch the highest prices at auction today,’ say Rebecca Jones, Photographs specialist at Christie’s New York.
+‘The images he created for Vogue are amongst those which fetch the highest prices at auction today,’ say Rebecca Jones, Photographs specialist at Christie’s New York.
 ‘Many of these images have become well-known and recognisable to a broad audience, which is to say they appeal to more than just photograph-lovers and even fashion-lovers.
 They appeal to collectors of contemporary art generally.’

 It’s a stellar example of Penn’s approach to fashion photography: where subject and clothing are what matter, and the setting is unadorned to the point of being bare.
 It’s no exaggeration to say that, by emphasising style over context, he helped to revolutionise the genre.